Aaron193/programming-language/README.md

-# Programming Language Interpreter
+# Mog Programming Language

-This project is a bytecode-compiled, stack-based interpreter implemented in C++.
-The language is strictly typed by default; there is no opt-in non-strict mode.
+Mog is a bytecode-compiled, stack-based programming language implemented in C++.
+It is strictly typed by default, with a compiler, VM, REPL, native package system, and editor tooling in the same repository.

 ## Supported Language Features